mihai-costin/myProjects/README.md

 7. Generating an excel file with python and import the data from a excel file to a mysql database (using mysql.connector)

 --------------------------------------------------------------------
-The projects are also one https://www.sololearn.com/Profile/9931108#_=_
+The projects are also on https://www.sololearn.com/Profile/9931108#_=_